spacecolonyone/MarsCityState/README.md

 ## Drones

 The cover is constructed and maintained by robotic drones.
 The drones also lay the modules inside the cover.
-They will be designed to be simple and cheap.
+These drones will be designed to be simple and cheap.
 They will be controlled centrally by the control center and will be most effective when swarming in large numbers over a task.

 A single drone is configured to perform one or more of the following tasks: